sidneywm/iconic-multiselect/README.md

 #### `data*`

 The component can be configured with data set in the configuration fields.
 It must be an `Array` of `Objects`.
+If a property named `selected` is set to `true` in one of your object, the option will be automatically added to the selected options at initialization.

 #### `itemTemplate`